srobo/team-emails/SR2023/2022-10-12-remote-kickstarts.md

 Hi,

 Unfortunately we have not been able to confirm a venue for Kickstart in London, however we are hoping to organise a Tech Day in London in November.
+We apologise for the lack of communication in this regard, and we do appreciate the challenges of arranging events at such short notice.

 You are still very welcome to come to Southampton on Saturday 22nd October or to attend remotely.
 We will be [livestreaming][livestream] the introductory